paywithmimo/mimo-java/README.md

 * Vo that contains the information about access token [AccessToken.java]
 * Vo that contains the information about transactions[Transaction.java]
 * Vo that contains the information about searching the user [User.java]
+* Vo that contains the information about registration request of the user [Registration.java]

 ## Methods